 In addition to predicting seizures, we are also working on design of classifiers for seizure detection.
 There is interest in understanding brain connectivity differences during ictal, preictal, and interictal.
 Another interest is on seizure onset zone identification.

 This work is currently pursued in collaboration with Dr. Thomas Henry, MD, of Neurology.

 Mental Disorders Discovery: Biomarkers and Brain Connectivity

 The goal of the this research is to extract signal processing based features from magnetoencephalograms (MEG), functional magnetic resonance imaging (fMRI), and diffusion MRI (dMRI) to identify mental disorders such as schizophrenia, borderline personality disorder (BPD), major depressive disorder (MDD), and obsessive compulsive disorder (OCD).
 Various classifiers are used to identify biomarkers.
 We are very interested in understanding the changes in brain connectivity associated with these disorders.
+See several papers published in NeuroImage: Clinical, TNSRE and JBHI.
 These research topics are carried out in collaboration with various faculty members in the Psychiatry department in Medical School at the University of Minnesota.
 In particular, our research efforts on BPD and MDD are carried out in collaboration with Dr. Kathryn Cullen, MD.
 For OCD, we collaborate with Dr. Gail Bernstein of the Psychiatry department.
-Our work on diffusion imaging and anatomical connectivity is in collaboration with Prof. Christophe Lenglet of the Center for Magnetic Resonance Research (CMRR).
-Work on MEG based language understanding in Schizophrenia was carried out in collaboration with Prof. Massoud Stephane, MD, formerly of Brain Science Center at the University of Minnesota.

 Molecular Signal Processing/DNA Computing